langenhagen/explore-with-dmenu/README.md

 `open_terminal_command` stores the command that shall be used to open a folder when `<open terminal here>` is selected.
-This defaults to `'konsole --workdir'` which should break on most systems by default, so change it to your needs.
-Making robust default in the TODOs.
+This defaults to `open -a Terminal` on Mac OS and defaults to `'konsole --workdir'` on Linux.
+The latter would break on most systems by default, so change it to your needs.

 ## Contributing